-Divorce can be one of the most difficult experiences in a person's life – whether a parent or a child.
-However, some divorces are far more amicable, faster and easier than others.
-Know that your divorce does not have to become the plot of a Lifetime movie because there is an easier way to end your marriage – an "uncontested" divorce.
+Divorce can be one of the most challenging experiences in a person's life—for everyone involved.
+However, some divorces are far more amicable, faster, and easier than others.
+Contrary to popular belief, your divorce doesn't have to become the plot of a dramatic television series because, in Vermont, you may qualify for an "uncontested' divorce.

 Vermont's uncontested divorce process allows spouses to reach an agreement on all issues in their divorce and avoid the headache and stress of attending a trial before a judge.

 This article provides a general overview of the uncontested divorce process in Vermont.
-If after reading this article, you still have questions about obtaining an uncontested divorce, contact a local family law attorney for advice.
+If you still have questions about obtaining a divorce in Vermont, contact a local family law attorney for advice.

-If you and your spouse are unable to agree on any issue in the divorce, then your divorce is considered contested and you’ll be required a trial where a judge will decide the remaining issues in your case.
-The following is a list of major issues that must be resolved by the spouses before filing an uncontested divorce action in Vermont:
+If you and your spouse disagree on any issue in the divorce, then the court considers your divorce "contested" and will require a trial where a judge will decide the unresolved issues in your case.

-If you plan to file for divorce without the help of an attorney, you will be responsible for filing the right documents with the right court.
+If you plan to file for divorce without the help of an attorney, you will be responsible for filing the right documents with the proper court.
 Vermont's family courts oversee all divorce cases and trials.
-Vermont has 14 family courts in each of its counties.
-Where you live will determine where you file for divorce; although generally, you will file your divorce paperwork in the county in which you live.
-If you and your spouse live in separate counties within Vermont, either the county in which you live, or where your spouse lives, is fine to file your paperwork.
+It's critical that you file your paperwork in the right family court.
+Typically, you'll file in the court in the county where you live.
+However, if you and your spouse reside in different counties, you can submit your paperwork in either location.
+(Va.
+Stat.
+Ann. tit.
+15, § 593)

-The Vermont Judiciary offers online forms for completing an uncontested divorce available here and or in hard copy at your local courthouse.
-The following documents must be filed with your divorce paperwork:
+The Vermont Judiciary offers online forms for completing an uncontested divorce available on the court website or in hard copy at your local courthouse.
+You must include the following documents when you submit your paperwork to the court:

 If you and your spouse have children together under the age of 18, then the following forms must be filed as well: